 The government has announced a new £500 million loan scheme for high growth firms, called the Future Fund.

 Delivered in partnership with the British Business Bank, the Future Fund will provide UK-based companies with between £125,000 and £5 million from the government.
 Private investors will at least match the government commitment.

-The scheme will launch in May 2020.
+The scheme is initially open for applications until September 2020.
 You can find more information on the Future Fund, including eligibility requirements.

 Bounce Back Loan Scheme